Agent X (Marvel Comics): Fictional character biography

-After a botched attempt to steal a device from Hydra, Sandi and Outlaw convinced Deadpool to rescue Alex.
-Alex had been affected by the device he was supposed to steal, giving him arthritis and "the American gene" (which resulted in making him incredibly fat).
-This made escape physically impossible - though he would not want to miss out on the many treats and monkey chow that were being given to him as a lab specimen.
-Deadpool managed to free Alex with the help of Bob, Agent of Hydra.
-He then asked Deadpool to run Agency X whilst he got himself back in shape, reasoning with himself that his only other alternatives were to shoot himself or eat Sandi and his business.
+After a botched attempt to steal a device from Hydra, Sandi and Outlaw convince Deadpool to rescue Alex.
+Alex had been affected by the device he was supposed to steal, inflicting him with arthritis and obesity that rendered him physically incapable of escaping.
+Deadpool manages to free Alex with the help of Bob, Agent of Hydra.
+Agent X asks Deadpool to run Agency X while he gets himself back in shape.